Your Personal Roadmap to Success for the PTCB Pharmacy Technician Certification Exam

 Additional Study Aids

 Make use of PTCE resources provided by PTCB partner organizations.
 Some free resources available include the Pocket Prep PTCE Mobile App and the Pocket Prep Pharmacy Calculations Mobile App, both available for Android and iOS.
 Use any workbooks that accompany your textbooks, video content, and PTCE online games.
-Consider investing in an online question bank to practice taking questions that simulate the real exam.
+Consider investing in an online pharmacy technician question bank to practice taking questions that simulate the real exam.
 If you are working in a pharmacy while preparing for the exam, your pharmacist’s and coworkers are invaluable review and quiz resources.
 Make certain to use them!

 Create a Study Plan